HorizenOfficial/zen/SECURITY.md

 # Security Disclosures
 ## Receiving Disclosures

-The Zen Blockchain Foundation is committed to working with researchers who submit security vulnerability notifications to us to resolve those issues on an appropriate timeline and perform a coordinated release, giving credit to the reporter if they would like.
+The Horizen Foundation is committed to working with researchers who submit security vulnerability notifications to us to resolve those issues on an appropriate timeline and perform a coordinated release, giving credit to the reporter if they would like.

 Please email sensitive issues to security@horizen.io, using the following PGP key: